AmoebeLabs/material3-themes-manual/docs/start/introduction.md

 !!! quote "Make personal devices feel personal with Material Design 3, Google’s most expressive and adaptable design system yet!"

-##:material-home-floor-3: M3 or Material YOU
+##:material-home-floor-3: M3 or Material You

 Material 3 is a common design language, with colors, typography, and UI elements for websites and Android.